nivikamalhotra/qp-assessment/README.md

 * Admin - username: authorized_user, password: test123
 * User - username: user_one, password: test123

+# Docker
+To run the application using Docker, follow these steps:
+1. Build the Docker image: docker build -t qp-assessment
+2. Run the Docker container: docker run -p 8080:8080 qp-assessment

 # Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.